 Knowing where accessible apartments are, how close a particular home is to buses, stores, and restaurants, and how to search for affordable housing is a major step to creating a good housing plan.
 Additional information is available in the Housing Planning Library located on the Community Housing Network's website.

-typically in December, HUD releases information about "income limits” that
+December, HUD releases information about "income limits” that is often one

-is often one of the factors used to determine eligibility in housing programs.
+of the factors used to determine eligibility in housing programs.
+Programs may

-Programs may require that the household be defined as "very low income”
+require that the household be defined as "very low income” (under 50% of

-(under 50% of the area median income) or "extremely low income” (under 30%
+the area median income) or "extremely low income” (under 30% of the area

-of the area median income) in order to qualify for assistance.
-Many other
+median income) in order to qualify for assistance.
+Many other programs,

-programs, including MSHDA locally, use these numbers to determing if a
+including MSHDA locally, use these numbers to determining if a household meets

-look up any area in the United States, please visit: http://www.huduser.org/portal/datasets/il/il2014/2014summary.odnSimply, select the state, and pick the county in which you are interested
+year, and look up any area in the United States, please visit:

 There are a number of agencies that help with clothing, winter coats, work clothes, and supplies for school children.
 Many faith based organizations and community centers have clothing closets.
 Community Organizations like Love Inc, Community Action Centers have clothing resources.